MicrosoftDocs/power-platform/power-platform/admin/vnet-support-overview.md

 ms.custom: "admin-security"
 ---

-# Virtual Network support for Power Platform overview (Preview)
+# Virtual Network support for Power Platform overview (preview)

-The [Virtual Network](/azure/virtual-network/virtual-networks-overview) (VNet) support for Power Platform helps you integrate from Microsoft Cloud services to resources within your virtual network without the need of exposing your resources over public internet.
-VNet support for Power Platform is using [Azure subnet delegation](/azure/virtual-network/subnet-delegation-overview) to manages outbound traffic at runtime from Power Platform.
-Therefore, you don't need to route outbound traffic from Power Platform services to the internet.
+The [Azure Virtual Network](/azure/virtual-network/virtual-networks-overview) support for Power Platform helps you integrate from Microsoft Cloud services to resources within your virtual network without exposing your resources over the public internet.
+Virtual Network support uses [Azure subnet delegation](/azure/virtual-network/subnet-delegation-overview) to manage outbound traffic at runtime from Power Platform.
+Therefore, you don't need to manually route outbound traffic to the internet.

+## Optimization

-vNet support for Power Platform is optimized to handle API (Application Programming Interface) workloads i.e. to handle high request volume, low execution time for requests and [VNet Data Gateway](https://learn.microsoft.com/en-us/data-integration/vnet/overview) is optimized to handle ETL (Extract, Transform, Load) workloads i.e. to handle low request volume, high execution time for requests.
+Virtual Network support for Power Platform is optimized to handle API workloads with a _high_ request volume and _low_ execution time for requests.

+[VNet data gateway](/data-integration/vnet/overview) is optimized to handle ETL (Extract, Transform, Load) workloads with a _low_ request volume and _high_ execution time for requests.

+> [!TIP]
-vNet support for Power Platform is the only recommended option to secure outbound connectivity from Power Platform services except [Power BI](https://learn.microsoft.com/en-us/data-integration/vnet/use-data-gateways-sources-power-bi) and [Power Platform dataflows](https://learn.microsoft.com/en-us/data-integration/vnet/data-gateway-power-platform-dataflows) (PPDF).
-Power BI and PPDF will continue to use vNet Data Gateway.
+> Virtual Network support for Power Platform is the only recommended option to secure outbound connectivity from Power Platform services except [Power BI](/data-integration/vnet/use-data-gateways-sources-power-bi) and [Power Platform dataflows](/data-integration/vnet/data-gateway-power-platform-dataflows) (PPDF).
+Power BI and PPDF will continue to use VNet data gateway.

 Using Virtual Network, you can:

 - Integrate Dataverse and Power Platform with your own services within your network.

-  For example, Dataverse or Power Platform components can call resources owned by your enterprise .
+  For example, Dataverse or Power Platform components can call resources owned by your enterprise.
 These resources can be either Azure-hosted or on-premises.
 - Use plug-ins or connectors to make outbound calls.

   For example, a call from a Dataverse plug-in is made to a Snowflake instance hosted on Azure.

 ## Private networks

 With public networks, enterprise resources must be accessible from a list of Azure IP ranges or service tags, which describe public IP addresses.
 These integrations happen on the public internet infrastructure.
-But a virtual network allows you to use a private network, while still integrating with cloud services.
+However, a virtual network allows you to use a private network _and_ integrate with cloud services.

 Azure services are protected within a virtual network through [private endpoints](/azure/private-link/private-endpoint-overview).
-You can bring your on-premise resources to the virtual network through [Express Route](/azure/expressroute/), which allows you to protect and monitor the entire virtual network.
+You can bring your on-premises resources to the virtual network through [Express Route](/azure/expressroute/), which allows you to protect and monitor the entire virtual network.

 In a virtual network, you have full control over the egress traffic from Power Platform.
 The traffic is subjected to network policies applied by your network administrator.